bgnetworks/meta-essa-c444/README.md

 ## (Optional) Adding name to mender partitions

-The following script adds name to mender partition.
+The following script name partitions in the image as primary, secondary & data instead of block's UUID.

 Run the following command to apply the patch.

 ```shell
 ./name-partition.sh